If it’s time to get more serious about your small business, it could be time to start thinking about setting up your own office. Here’s how…

-However, there are solutions available to small business that can help you to take the big step into setting up an office for yourself – and those solutions can take on a variety of forms.
+However, there are solutions available to small businesses that can help you to take the big step into setting up an office for yourself – and those solutions can take on a variety of forms.

-Buying office space or a commercial premises can be extremely costly – and it’s a huge gamble to take on a small business, especially when things are just starting to get off the ground.
+Buying office space or commercial premises can be extremely costly – and it’s a huge gamble to take on a small business, especially when things are just starting to get off the ground.